Financing your Education

 Sources of Financial Aid

-Financial assistance is processed centrally through the Duquesne University Financial Aid Office.
-This includes Federal Stafford Unsubsidized Loans, Federal Graduate PLUS Loans, and private educational loans.
-Although the School of Law does not process this aid, the University’s Office of Financial Aid assists students in understanding the financing options available to help fund the costs of a legal education.
-Staff is available to answer any questions or concerns you may have while completing the financial aid process.
+Financial assistance – including Federal Direct Loans and private educational loans - is processed centrally through the Duquesne University Financial Aid Office.
+Financial Aid staff will assist students in understanding the financing options available to help fund the costs of a legal education, and are available to answer any questions or concerns about the financial aid process.

-To apply for financial aid, applicants must be currently enrolled in the University or be in the process of applying for admission.
-Applicants to the School of Law should not wait until admission to submit their financial aid application.
-Students must submit the Free Application for Federal Student Aid (FAFSA) online at StudentAid.gov by the May 31 priority deadline.
-Be sure to list Duquesne University with the school code 003258.
+Submit the FAFSA: To apply for a Federal Direct Unsubsidized Loan, students must submit the Free Application for Federal Student Aid (FAFSA) online at StudentAid.gov by the May 31 priority deadline.
+Be sure to list Duquesne University with the school code 003258

 A limited number of Library Assistant positions are available for selected students.
 Recipients work as law library aides or administration aides for a maximum of 340 hours during the academic year.
 Accepted students may submit a cover letter and resume to Charles Sprowls at sprowlsc@duq.edu.